onmax/nimiq-tutorial/src/content/tutorial/2-working-with-transactions/2-faucet-request/content.md

 **Important**: This faucet only works on the testnet.
 Never send real NIM to testnet addresses, and never try to use testnet NIM as real currency.

 In the next lesson, we'll learn how to create and sign our own transactions!

-💡 **Tip**: If the faucet request fails, it might be because you've reached the rate limit.
-Try again in a few minutes.